01 of 07

 San Francisco: Clear Skies and Fewer Tourists

-Winter rains will be over, and San Francisco's legendary fog won't start for another month or two.
+By March or April, winter rains will be over, and San Francisco's legendary fog won't roll in for another month or two.
 The weather will be lovely, with blue skies and comfortable temperatures.
-It's less crowded than in summer, too.

 No matter when you want to go to San Francisco, this guide will help you plan your awesome getaway.Continue to 5 of 7 below.